eea/eea.rancher.catalog/templates/keycloak/20/README.md

 In order to update the EEA's keycloak theme, the following steps are necessary:
 1. Execute shell in keycloak-theme container
 2. Go to /keycloak_theme
+3. apk add git
-3. git pull
+4. git pull
-4. Delete the content of the following folder: /opt/keycloak/cache
+5. Delete the content of the following folder: /opt/keycloak/cache
-5. Restart keycloak instance(s)
+6. Restart keycloak instance(s)